Aberystwyth and Tregaron Bank: Imitation

-The first issues were made by "y Prif Trysorfa Cymru Cyfyngedig" ("the Chief Treasury of Wales Ltd”), and the significance of this company name appears to have been overlooked initially by the Stamp Office, as the notes were written in Welsh.
-It is unlikely that the notes would have been officially stamped - or even that registration of such a company name would have been allowed - if this had been recognised.
+The first issues were made by "y Prif Trysorfa [sic] Cymru Cyfyngedig" ("the Chief [T]reasury of Wales Ltd"), and the significance of this company name appears to have been overlooked initially by the Stamp Office, as the notes were written in Welsh.
+It is unlikely that the notes would have been officially stamped – or even that registration of such a company name would have been allowed – if this had been recognised.

-When officials demanded that the company name be changed, Williams changed it to "Cwmni y Ddafad Ddu Gymreig Cyfyngedig" (the “Black Sheep Company Ltd”), a name inspired by the bank note issues of the Aberystwith & Tregaron Bank.
+When officials demanded that the company name be changed, Williams changed it to "Cwmni y Ddafad Ddu Gymreig Cyfyngedig" (the "Welsh Black Sheep Company Ltd"), a name inspired by the bank note issues of the Aberystwyth & Tregaron Bank.
 Again, it seems that the Stamp Office was unaware of this historical precedent and the significance of the name.
 They duly officially stamped these issues also.

 Other Aberystwyth banks

 Other Aberystwyth banks include Bank Y Llong and Aberystwyth Provident Bank for Savings, both had branches on Bridge Street, Aberystwyth.